 Sometimes the individuals lose themselves in the process of trying to keep the family together.
 And then nobody wins.”

 Shortly after departing the Badlees’, Alexander and Smith went on to form a new group called Gentleman East, taking the name from Alexander’s 2004 solo album.
 The pair were joined by Fink and Simasek to form this new rock quartet and Gentleman East soon released their debut EP, Oh Yesterday.

 In mid 2014 the two remaining Badlees members, Palladino and Simasek, issued a joint statement that seemed to make the group’s breakup official;

 The Badlees have always been greater than the sum of its parts, and therefore, after these shows are done, we will not be performing or recording as ‘The Badlees’ for the foreseeable future.
 We want to honor the legacy of ‘The Badlees’ and we feel that this is the best way to do that.
 All of us will still continue to make music outside of the band.”

-Unlike previous periods when the band took extended breaks without any public pronouncements, this breakup appears more substantive and (possibly) permanent.
-If so, the band has had an incredible run and has done it all musically, even if it seems they never got the widespread recognition they deserve.
-But as Alexander said in 2010, “In the end, making music and getting people to hear it – that’s all that matters.”
+Now, as the Badlees venture through their 33rd year as a group, this band continues their incredible run where they have done it all musically.
+As Alexander said in 2010, “In the end, making music and getting people to hear it – that’s all that matters.”
 On this front, The Badlees have been a rousing success.